 The key elements of the design framework Riverflex employed to design and develop is described below.

-- The learn phase of design unpacks the brief, inspires us, and allows us to empathize with users and get to the heart of overlapping needs of the business and user, as a result solving a problem.
-The Riverflex team listened carefully to end users – both internal & external .
+- The Learn phase of design unpacks the brief, inspires us, and allows us to empathise with users and get to the heart of overlapping needs of the business and user, as a result solving a problem.
+The Riverflex team listened carefully to end users – both internal & external

-- The process of iterating is one of the most important steps in our digital product design process.
-Iteration allow us to continue the feedback loops, obtaining critical feedback and improvements.
+- The process of the Iterate phase is one of the most important steps in our digital product design process.
+Iteration allows us to continue the feedback loops, obtaining critical feedback and improvements

 - The new platform is enabling the rationalisation of content management systems across multiple business units to simplify the application landscape and reduce complex point-to-point integrations